SpringRoll/SpringRoll/src/state/README.md

 }
 ```

 In order to  change the structure of the database, such as adding/removing stores to a database or an index to a store, you should do so in the IDBOpen method.
-[Structuring the database](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB#creating_or_updating_the_version_of_the_database) has documentationl on the options able to be passed into indexes and stores
+[Structuring the database](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB#creating_or_updating_the_version_of_the_database) has documentation on the options able to be passed into indexes and stores

 ``` javascript